When Extreme Frugality Goes From Fun to Necessary

 – We’re not ashamed to appear “cheap.”

-I enjoy doing these things, but I have the luxury of spare time, grown kids and a reliable vehicle, which is not the case for millions of Americans.
+I enjoy doing these things, but I have the luxury of a strong body, spare time, grown kids and a reliable vehicle, which is not the case for millions of Americans.
 I worry about people who live paycheck-to-paycheck and are just one financial crisis away from disaster.
-Skyrocketing grocery and consumer good prices, plus the disillusion of our government safety net are no joke.
+Skyrocketing grocery and consumer good prices, plus the dissolution of our government safety net are no joke.

 Have you you made changes to your daily frugal practices?
 I’d love to hear your thoughts on this matter.